secgroundzero/caligo/README.md

 **1. Server setup**

-1.1 Run *setup.sh* which will look for the dependencies, install if missing and start the server module.
+1.1 Run */server/setup.sh* which will look for the dependencies, install if missing and start the server module.

 1.2 Edit the *Config* file

 * DB_PATH - Absolute path of the DB location from the cloned folder
 * PORT_FILE - Absolute path of the ports.txt file.
-Default should be in the cloned folder
+Default should be in the cloned folder.
 * USER_FILE - Absolute path of the user.txt file.
 Default should be in the cloned folder
 * SOCKET_WEB_SOCKET_PORT - Must match the *config* on the client side